happywind-boy/Classification/README.md

 classification practice on medical image

 # introduction
-MRI classification on IDH using ResNet18.
+MRI classification on IDH using ResNet and DenseNET.